shofiqtest/shofiqtest/README.md

 ## What I work on

 - **Embedded platforms:** I work from board bring-up and kernel/RTOS integration to C/C++ components and application services.
-- **Real-time product software:** At Nokia, I worked on 5G RF/L1 and SoC platform software, including channel estimation, hardware integration, target debugging and Python validation tools.
+- **Production engineering:** At Nokia, I worked on 5G RF/L1 and SoC platform software, including channel estimation, hardware integration, target debugging and Python validation tools.
+At Etteplan, I developed Python and Robot Framework test automation for embedded systems.
 - **Public engineering work:** I contribute to Linux, Zephyr RTOS, U-Boot and DPDK, and build projects in C++ concurrency, ROS 2, Python services and AI-assisted incident investigation.

 ---